Analyse or report on activities with Skip Logic

 Things to note:

-• It is possible that some responses may contain answers for more than one route through the survey.
-This can happen if a respondent chooses one answer to a conditional question, then goes back to the beginning of the survey, changes their answer to the conditional question and then follows a new route through the survey.
+• It is possible that some responses may contain answers for more than one route through the activity.
+This can happen if a respondent chooses one answer to a conditional question, then goes back to the beginning of the activity, changes their answer to the conditional question and then follows a new route through the activity.
 Citizen Space does not delete answers to the un-followed route, as this allows the respondent to go back and change their mind several times, and their original answers will still be available to them.
 Because of this, you should not make assumptions about a respondent's final route based on the presence or absence of answers on destination pages; you should follow the steps above to filter your responses based solely on answers to the conditional question.

 • On the 'Responses by Question' pages, percentages are all based on the total number of respondents (or number of respondents matching the current filters), and not the number of respondents who answered (or saw) a specific page.
-This is the same as when analysing non-linear surveys in Citizen Space, where your respondents may have only answered questions in one or two chapters.
+This is the same as when analysing non-linear activities in Citizen Space, where your respondents may have only answered questions in one or two chapters.
 You can choose to not display not answered which can be very helpful!